Rituximab

 Are there any alternatives to using rituximab in pregnancy?

-Women receiving rituximab as part of cancer chemotherapy should be reviewed by their oncologist.
-In some cases it may be safe to stop treatment for a while.
-Other women may be advised to continue on the drug to ensure their condition remains well-controlled and to prevent pregnancy complications linked to the underlying illness.
+If you are receiving rituximab for cancer, your treatment should be reviewed by your oncologist.
+Sometimes it is possible to pause treatment for a while, or you may be advised to continue rituximab to ensure your condition remains well-controlled and to prevent pregnancy complications.

-Women using rituximab who are planning a pregnancy should speak to their GP or specialist to determine which medicine is best.
+If you are planning a pregnancy, you should speak to your specialist to determine which medicine is best.
+This can be arranged through your GP or specialist clinic.

-If a woman has an unplanned pregnancy while taking rituximab she should be reviewed by her doctor as soon as possible.
+If you become pregnant while taking rituximab, you should be reviewed by your doctor as soon as possible.

 No treatment

-It is important that blood cancers and inflammatory conditions are well-treated during pregnancy, in order to avoid a flare-up of symptoms and to reduce the chance of certain pregnancy complications.
-A doctor will be happy to discuss any concerns.
+Your doctor will be happy to discuss any of your concerns.
+It is important that your illness is well-treated during pregnancy in order to avoid a flare-up of symptoms and to keep you healthy, as well as to reduce the chance of pregnancy complications.

 Will I or my baby need extra monitoring?